antoniocigna/BilingBuilder/README.md

 ## Objective:
   BilingBuilder is meant to be used as a learning tool:
   1. to improve the reading understanding in a foreign language
-  2. to help to memorize  pieces of poetry or text by hiding and showing lines.
+  2. to help memorize pieces of poetry or text by hiding and showing lines.

 ## Output files
 It creates two html output files: